Operation: Bremen

 Flt Sgt.
 Good was Commissioned and promoted to Plt Off.
 (J88030) with effect 11th June 1944.

-Researched with contributions from Mr. Alan Howe, nephew of Sgt.
+Researched by Kelvin Youngs (Webmaster) with contributions from Mr. Alan Howe, nephew of Sgt.
 Richard Enfield and dedicated to the relatives of this crew.
 Also many thanks to Dave Champion for detailed information/photographs on this loss.
 Thanks to Wendy Andrews for the newspaper clipping for Fg Off.
 Corbet (Jun 2021) Updated with additional information regarding the Flak claim and other updates by Aircrew Remembered (Jun 2021).
-With thanks to sources as shown below.
+Thanks to Karl Wieler for the Mount Good information (Nov 2023).